erkineren/pullpoet/README.md

 - Uses a self-hosted Ollama instance
 - Supports basic authentication via URL credentials
-- Set the `--ollama-url` flag with your Ollama endpoint
+- Set the `--provider-base-url` flag with your Ollama endpoint
 - URL format: `https://username:password@your-ollama-host.com`
 - Supported models: `llama2`, `codellama`, `mistral`, `neural-chat`, etc.

+### OpenWebUI

+- Uses OpenWebUI as a unified LLM provider interface
+- Supports OpenAI-compatible API endpoints
+- Set the `--provider-base-url` flag with your OpenWebUI endpoint (default: `http://localhost:3000`)
+- Set the `--api-key` flag with your OpenWebUI API key (optional, can be obtained from Settings > Account)
+- Compatible with any model available in your OpenWebUI instance (Ollama models, OpenAI models, etc.)
+- **Benefits**: Unified interface for multiple LLM providers, local deployment, cost control

 ### Google Gemini